 May: lockdown, but with puppies.
 My German Shepherd, Kimber, decided to get pregnant.
 The boys were delighted.
 Me?
 Not so much, I already had a newborn, I didn’t need 6 more.

 June: lockdown, but also Father’s Day and Dash’s birthday.
-I also decided not to kill myself this month.
+I also decided not to kill myself this month (you can read that story here).
 The endless lockdowns really had me feeling in a slump and a lot of old depression habits kicked in along with the postpartum hormones and I wasn’t in a habit of taking any kind of care of my mental health anymore, so I had some feelings of escaping and I worked through those and chose to stick around after a long walk in a rainy forest.
 I spoke with a counselor for awhile, online of course, and got a handful of tools as well as reminders of the tools I’d been in a habit of using years before.
 If you need help, get help.
 Before you need help, take care of yourself and be proactive about your mental health.

 July: no parades, no camping, no rodeo… still in lockdown.
 We did get to have a quiet Fourth of July at home and the boys loved watching their dad set off fireworks.